watson-developer-cloud/swift-sdk/README.md

 The IBM Watson Tradeoff Analytics service helps people make better choices when faced with multiple, often conflicting, goals and alternatives.
 By using mathematical filtering techniques to identify the best candidate options based on different criteria, the service can help users explore the tradeoffs between options to make complex decisions.
 The service combines smart visualization and analytical recommendations for easy and intuitive exploration of tradeoffs.

-The following example defines a problem then uses Tradeoff Analytics to identify optimal solutions:
+The following example demonstrates how to use the Tradeoff Analytics service:

 ```swift
 let username = "your-username-here"